MikeyBeez/Julie-Julie-M1/README.md

 ### Important Note on Voice Activation

+Julie Julie uses a text-based input system rather than direct speech recognition to avoid interference with Voice Control.
+The workflow is:

+1. **Voice Control Activation**: Say "Julie Julie" to trigger the shortcut
+2. **Text Input Dialog**: A dialog appears asking "What would you like Julie Julie to do?"
+3. **Type Your Command**: Enter your command as text (multiline disabled for focus)
+4. **Processing**: Julie Julie receives the command via the `/command` endpoint
+5. **Response**: Julie Julie speaks the response using macOS text-to-speech

+This approach avoids:
+- Speech recognition conflicts with Voice Control
+- Feedback loops from Julie Julie's spoken responses
+- Complex microphone management issues

-Using Voice Control with Julie Julie can create some interference challenges.
-The macOS `say` command (used for Julie Julie's responses) can sometimes be picked up by Voice Control, creating feedback loops.
+The macOS `say` command (used for Julie Julie's responses) can still sometimes be picked up by Voice Control, so you may need to say "Stop listening" after getting spoken responses.

-Some tips to avoid issues:
-- Consider using Voice Control in "Commands Only" mode
-- Close the Shortcuts app before testing Julie Julie
-- You may need to say "Stop listening" before getting spoken responses

 See [VOICE-CONTROL-CHALLENGES.md](VOICE-CONTROL-CHALLENGES.md) for detailed information on these challenges and workarounds.